 |Body as a Whole|

-25 experienced an adverse event.
-A total of 40 adverse events was experienced
+experienced an adverse reaction.
+A total of 26 adverse reactions was

 †Allergic reaction consisted of urticaria, dyspnea and wheezing in 1 patient.

-In the 42 patients treated with CroFab (crotalidae polyvalent immune fab ovine) for minimal or moderate crotalid envenomations, there were 7 events classified as early serum reactions and 5 events classified as late serum reactions, and none were serious (Table 7).
+In the 42 patients treated with CROFAB for minimal or moderate crotalid envenomations, there were 7 events classified as early serum reactions and 5 events classified as late serum reactions, and none were serious (Table 2).
 In the clinical studies, serum reactions consisted mainly of urticaria and rash, and all patients recovered without sequelae.

-Table 7.
-Incidence of Early and Late Serum Reactions (Reactions
+Table 2 Incidence of Early and Late Serum Reactions (Reactions As s ociated with

 Number of Events